harmanbrar7/Pong-DQL/README.md

 'tensorboard --logdir runs'

+demo.mp4 shows how the model learns to easily beat the game

 NOTE 1: Please note which versions of Keras, TensorFlow, PyTorch and Python you are using.
 TensorFlow 2.0 and above contains Keras, so run code accordingly.
 Not recommended for notebook environments, use GPU.